akhil888binoy/akhil888binoy/README.md

-# Full Stack Blockchain Developer
+# Fullstack Blockchain Developer ⚡️

-Innovative developer with a passion for building cutting-edge solutions in blockchain, RPA, and the MERN stack.
-With 9 hackathon wins showcasing my expertise in real-world problem-solving, I thrive on tackling complex challenges and delivering impactful solutions.
-My experience spans from developing decentralized applications and smart contracts to automating business processes and creating dynamic web applications.
-I’m dedicated to leveraging technology to drive innovation and improve user experiences.
-Let’s connect and explore how we can create the future together!
+I am a blockchain developer specializing in Rust and Solidity, with extensive experience in DeFi, smart contract development, and exchange infrastructure.
+Currently, I’m working at a company building a crypto exchange, where I contribute to the development of secure, scalable, and efficient blockchain solutions.

+With 9 hackathon wins, I have a track record of building innovative decentralized applications, from DeFi protocols to cross-chain solutions.
+My passion lies in creating high-performance blockchain systems, smart contract automation, and on-chain financial primitives.
 ## 🏆Achievements
 Top 20 HackNITR 4.0 🏆
 Issued by NIT Rourkela